elsa-brown/ws-takehome/README.md

 #### Features
 * Product hero image and name/color update based on user selection of thumbnail images.
 * Modal window opens on "Add to Cart", reflecting the product, quantity and subtotal being purchased by the user.
-* "Expanded" and "Collapse" sections are responsive with fluid animation
+* "Expanded" and "Collapsed" sections are responsive with fluid animation.
-* Thumbnail images optimized for cleaner design.
+* Hero and Thumbnail images optimized for clean UI design.

 #### TODO
  * Make qty input field auto-reset to 1 when product selection is updated.
 Currently the user has to manually reset to 1.